RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 6. You may receive a certificate warning during the sign-in process.
 Click **Yes** or to create the connection and connect to your deployed VM.
 You should connect successfully.

-7. Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**
+7. Close Server Manager and any other pop ups.
+Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**

-8. In Powershell, type the following command to try to communicate with vm2, you will notice you are successful.
+8. In Powershell, type the following command to try to communicate with vm2, you will notice you are successful when you see 4 successful replies from vm2's IP address.

    ```PowerShell
    ping vm2